ethz-asl/wavemap/.github/pull_request_template.md

 # Description

 Thank you for opening a PR.
-Please summarize the change in 1 or 2 sentences.
+Please summarize the changes in 1 or 2 sentences.

 ## Type of change